 At one seminar for small and mid-sized companies, we asked each of the attendees how long his or her company had been doing strategic planning.
 A member of one group present said that their company had been doing it for five years.
 Thinking they surely had some insights to share with the group, we asked if they did a better job with each successive planning cycle.
 "Successive cycle?" one responded, a bit puzzled.
 "We're still gathering competitive and market information.
 We hope to start doing the planning next year."

-Strategic planning should be a results-oriented process that can be adapted to the time and resources available in a company.
+This should be a results-oriented process that can be adapted to the time and resources available in a company.
 Typically, a company allocates 2 to 4 percent of top management time to the sessions, including four to seven days for planning meetings and a few days for preparation and research.
 As the goals of the plan become clear, the implementation of the strategic plan becomes part of normal, everyday operations.
 The planning becomes a tool that helps to run the business better, rather than an abstract exercise done by little green men on some distant planet.

 How frequently should the plan be updated?